lesaint/PyLMS/README.md

 It appears to have (to confirm with practice):

+* a full keyboard user interface
+* concepts different from Jira for project management (circle?)
 * integration with Github for issue workflow
 * a roadmap feature to draw and track the project's steps and milestones
 * free usage